-Water dragons need large enclosures, and a minimum size for an adult dragon is 6 feet long, 2 or 3 feet deep, and 5 or 6 feet tall.
+Water dragons need large enclosures, and the minimum size for an adult dragon is 6 feet long, 2 or 3 feet deep, and 5 or 6 feet tall.
 An enclosure of this size will likely need to be custom made and is going to be costly.

 Unless you know your dragons are accurately sexed, you may be better off with just one, although it may be lonely.
 A male and female pair will likely get along, while two males and even two females may display aggression unless given lots of space in a very large enclosure.
 Large fish tanks are often used but are not ideal.

 For substrate in the tank, choose something that won't cause impactions if ingested.
 Sterilized potting soil (no vermiculite or chemicals) with a cover of sphagnum moss (good for humidity) as well as a mixture of peat, soil, and sand, soil and cypress mulch, indoor/outdoor carpeting, or paper.
 Plenty of branches should be provided for climbing and basking (place some diagonally and some horizontally for basking).
 Live plants such as pothos, dracaena, hibiscus, ficus, and staghorn ferns make a good addition.

 Within the environment, Chinese water dragons need a good pool of water.
 It should be large and deep enough that a dragon can submerge at least half its height.
 A kitty litter box works nicely, but if you can, you should designate half of the enclosure to water and the other half as a beach area (using the substrates to create a shore).
 You need to be able to remove and clean the water tub daily, especially if your dragon uses it for a toilet.
 Otherwise, you will need to have a quality water filter.
 The humidity should be kept at around 80 percent; it's smart to use a digital hydrometer to know the humidity of the enclosure.
 Mist the enclosure once or twice daily as needed.
 Potted live plants can help keep humidity up as well.